logicmagix/XTide86/README.md

 ##
 `:Hs` = Quick command for horizontal split

+## Tips
 ##
 Once in insert mode in any ``nvim`` buffer, the recommended way of entering command mode is `jk` all other buffers will require `Esc`
+##
+NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.

 ## Features